 The third-best solution is to adopt the bracketed language that allows investor claims only with respect to IP rights actually granted by the Party under its existing IP laws.
-Limiting IP "investors" to their established rights rather than their wish-list of rights will avoid abusive claims by investors seeking to enforce ephemeral claims and yet unrealized rights under TRIPS, the TPPA, or the national law of other Parties.
+Limiting IP "investors" to their firmly established IP rights rather than their wish-list of rights could avoid abusive suits by investors seeking to enforce ephemeral claims and yet unrealized rights under TRIPS, the TPPA, or even the national law of Parties.